-MESSAGE FROM

-THE CHAIR AND PRESIDENT/CHIEF EXECUTIVE OFFICER
+MESSAGE FROM THE CHAIR AND INTERIM PRESIDENT/ CHIEF EXECUTIVE OFFICER

-We are pleased to present the 2015-16 Annual Report of the Ontario Capital Growth Corporation (OCGC).
-This report highlights OCGC's progress during the fiscal year which ended on March 31, 2016.
+We are pleased to present the 2016-17 Annual Report of the Ontario Capital Growth Corporation (OCGC).
+This report highlights OCGC's progress during the fiscal year which ended on March 31, 2017.

-OCGC is focused on continuing its important role in developing a long term, sustainable venture capital industry in Ontario, which will in turn strengthen the economy and create Ontario-based employment opportunities in key economic sectors to Ontario.
-OCGC provides access to capital that will enable Ontario's promising start-up and early stage companies achieve the scale necessary to realize their full economic potential and compete in global markets.
-To date through OCGC's venture capital initiatives, our portfolio companies have created/retained over 5,400 careers in Canada, with the majority of these in Ontario, and cumulatively recorded approximately \$2.4 billion in revenues and \$750 million R&D expenditures.
+OCGC is focused on developing a long term, sustainable venture capital industry in Ontario, which in turn will help strengthen Ontario's economy and create job opportunities in key economic sectors of the province.
+OCGC provides access to capital that will enable innovative, high potential Ontario-based companies to achieve the scale necessary to realize their full economic potential and compete in global markets.
+Through OCGC's venture capital initiatives, our portfolio companies have created/retained to date over 10,000 careers in Canada, with the majority of these in Ontario, and cumulatively recorded approximately \$4.3 billion in revenues and \$1.2 billion R&D expenditures.

-The Ontario Venture Capital Fund (OVCF) helped establish nine Ontario-based/focused venture capital funds, providing important lead orders to those funds to raise additional capital available to Ontario companies.
-OVCF has also made seven direct investments in a number of successful Ontario companies.
-In May 2015, the OVCF portfolio company Shopify
+OVCF helped establish nine Ontario-based/ focused venture capital funds, providing important lead orders to those funds to raise additional capital available to Ontario companies.
+OVCF has also made seven direct investments in a number of successful Ontario companies, including Achievers and Shopify.
+Through OVCF, together with third party capital, over \$1 billion has been made available to Ontario-based/focused funds and companies.